nqafield/TheBigList/README.md

 * [The Future of Programming - Bret Victor](https://vimeo.com/71278954)
   * Why does it matter?
     * I keep coming back to this talk.
 It's genius in so many ways.
     * It's a fantastic "conceit", very well presented.
-(The only thing better - from this point of view - that comes to mind is "Growing a Language".
+(The only<sup>[1](#footnote)</sup> thing better - from this point of view - that comes to mind is "Growing a Language".
 Coincidentally - I assume - both these talks feature acetates and OHPs, but for slightly different reasons.)
   * Inspirational, Fundamental, History
 * [How to Write a Method - Kevlin Henney](https://vimeo.com/74316116)
   * Why does it matter?